codegen-sh/codegen-examples/README.md

 - A Codegen script that performs the transformation (`run.py`)
 - Sample code to transform if not using a repository (`input_repo/`)

-To see the transformation, simply run the `run.py` script within the desired directory.
+To see a transformation, simply run the `run.py` script within the desired directory.

 ## Learn More